 All of these feelings are a normal part of coping with all of the changes in your family life.
 If these feelings are making you feel overwhelmed and upset, it would be best for you to talk with your parents, a trusted adult, or a friend.
 Holding your feelings in will not make them go away!
 Many teens who are going through a family divorce find it helpful to talk with a counselor or therapist too.

-Your health care provider should be able to help you find a specially trained person such as a social worker or psychologist to talk to about your family situation.
+Your primary care provider (PCP) should be able to help you find a specially trained person such as a social worker or psychologist to talk to about your family situation.
 There may be someone at your school who is available to meet with you, and some schools even have groups for students who are coping with new situations.
 Talking with someone can help you feel better while you’re dealing with difficult times, and it can also help you to find solutions to problems that you may not have thought of on your own.

 I’m relieved that my parents got divorced.
 Is this normal?

-Sometimes when parents get divorced they do so after a lot of arguing or fighting, or sometimes your parents may have appeared to not be speaking to each other at all.
+Sometimes when parents get divorced, they do so after a lot of arguing or fighting, or sometimes your parents may have appeared to not be speaking to each other at all.
 In some families there may even have been physical violence, alcohol problems, or other situations that created stress in the home.
 After the divorce or separation, it is normal to feel relieved that your home life has become less stressful and more stable.
 This is nothing to feel guilty about!
 Your parents may also feel relieved even though they may also feel badly about not being together.

 Since my parents got divorced, nothing in my life is the same.
 Will it always be this hard?